ubiquity/permit2-rpc-manager/docs/active-context.md

   enableBadNetworkInvalidation: true,  // Enable the feature
   eliminationThreshold: 3,            // Failures before elimination (only if >1 healthy RPC remains)
   eliminationRetryMs: 3600000,        // 1 hour retry for eliminated RPCs
-}
+  rateLimitCooldownMs: 300000,        // 5 minute cooldown for rate-limited RPCs (NEW) }
 ```

 ### Benefits
 - Self-healing: Automatically removes bad RPCs
 - Resilient: Maintains minimum viable pool
-- Transparent: Clear logging with [POOL_MGMT] prefix
+- Transparent: Clear logging with [POOL_MGMT] and [COOLDOWN] prefixes
 - Configurable: All thresholds can be customized

-See `docs/additional/adaptive-pool-management.md` for full documentation.
+See `docs/additional/adaptive-pool-management.md` and `docs/additional/robust-failover-fix.md` for full documentation.